davideberra/emu-pizza/README.md

 # Emu-pizza
-An Intel 8080, Zilog Z80 and new born Gameboy emulator.... (still dunno what i want to be)
+A new born Gameboy Classic/Color emulator....

 Requirements
 -----------